arno06/Dependencies/readme.md

 ============

 * Setup JS Libraries in manifest.json
-* Define only one script tag, load many JS libs
+* Define only one script tag in order to load many JS libs
 * Handle dependencies
 * Handle local and remote files
 * Compress result
+* Handle cache (with duration setup in manifest.json)

 Usage
 ------------